jhernberg/udev-rtirq/README.md

 or usb hub interrupt when it detects that a soundcard has been added or removed.

-udev-rtirq accomplishes this by installing an udev rule which calls a script to find the thread handling the interrupt and then changing it's priority to a predefined value.
+udev-rtirq accomplishes this by installing an udev rule which calls a script to find the thread handling the interrupt and then changing its priority to a predefined value.

 Prerequisites: